The Tokyo Forgeries Blog

 2025: Year of the Street Photography Book

-Street Photography in Ikebukuro: A Love Affair (My First Time)
+Street Photography in Ikebukuro: A First Time Love Affair

 Plan to spend the day in Ikebukuro.
 I would go early on a sunny day to enjoy the changing light throughout the day.
 Commuters early in the day will photograph different later in the afternoon, as will tourists, shoppers and locals.
 It is a big place, not unlike Shinjuku or Shibuya.
 Plan to do a little walking and be open to the fantastic street photography experience in Ikebukuro.